 Nina Ottosson Dog Toys | Teach Your Dog New Tricks with these Interactive Dog Toys

-Maui has wanted me to do so many reviews about treats but I’m pushing her to do something else this time.
-Don’t get me wrong, of course dog treats are great fun!
+Simba has wanted me to do so many reviews about treats but I’m pushing her to do something else this time.
+Don’t get me wrong, of course, dog treats are great fun!
 It’s fun to just toss your dog a treat or two once in a while just as a special “I love you”.
-It’s fun to use them as training treats and see how your dog picks up on new cues and commands, and it is fun to put something yummy inside a treat dispensing toy or a Kong to watch your dog enjoy getting them out.
+It’s fun to use them as training treats and see how your dog picks up on new cues and commands, and it is fun to put something yummy inside a treat-dispensing toy or a Kong to watch your dog enjoy getting them out.

 There are a few different well-known brands of these types of toys but I’d like to focus this post on Nina Ottosson’s line of activity dog toys.
 Let’s check some of them out!

 Nina Ottosson develops strategy/activity dog toys from her home in Sweden.
 She first began developing these dog toys in 1990 after she had her two children and was unable to give her dogs the mental and physical stimulation and activity they deserved.
 Nina believes “the dog has four legs and one head, and all five need activity in different ways-both physical and mental.”